mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 The topics in this section guide you through the basic steps to prepare your environment and install Konvoy in an on-premise environment.

-# Before you begin
+# Prerequisites

 Before starting the installation, you should verify that your environment meets the following basic requirements:

-* [Docker Desktop][install_docker] _version 18.09.2 or newer_
+* [Docker Desktop][install_docker] version 18.09.2 or later.
 You must have Docker Desktop installed on the host where the Konvoy command-line interface (CLI) will run.
 For example, if you installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker Desktop.

-* [kubectl][install_kubectl] _v1.15.3 or newer_
+* [kubectl][install_kubectl] v1.15.3 or later.
 You must have for `kubectl` installed on the host where the Konvoy command-line interface (CLI) will run to enable interaction with the running cluster.

 ## Control plane nodes